-In connection with this issuance with the 2015 Bonds, PFM and the College administration developed and distributed a Request for Proposal for underwriters.
-The recipients of this RFP included several local and national underwriters that have had prior experience with the College as well as experience in Pennsylvania, higher education and or community college bond transactions.
+Mr. Eapen informed the Committee that in connection with this issuance of the 2015 Bonds, PFM and the College staff developed and distributed a Request for Proposal for underwriters.
+The recipients of this RFP included several local and national underwriters that have had prior experience with the College as well as experience in Pennsylvania, higher education and/or community college bond transactions.
 Attachments B, C and D provide the details of the evaluation and recommendation.

 Based on the evaluation, it was decided to name RBC Capital Markets as the Senior Managing Underwriter for the 2015 Bonds and to have Janney Montgomery Scott as a Co-Managing Underwriter.
 A part of Janney Montgomery Scott's RFP response included a joint proposal with a local MBE firm Quoin Capital, which is located in Philadelphia.
-After consideration of Quoin Capital's experience, it was decided to also name Quoin Capital as a second Co-Managing Underwriter.
+After consideration of Quoin Capital's experience, it was decided to also name Quoin Capital as a second Co-